eigenfoo/old-eigenfoo.github.io/_posts/2019-03-08-autoregressive-sequence-models.md

    is easy to assume generative models must be unsupervised learning.
 This is not true!
 Modelling the likelihood is what allows this to be supervised.

+Way more stable than GANs, and can use all the good stuff from ML101 - cross validation, loss metrics, etc.

+### Autoregressive models work for both continuous and discrete data

+Unlike GANs, which have a hard time learning discrete data.

 ### Stopping problem

  - None of these models worry about "stopping".
 Audio and images have a fixed